OpenNebula/docs/source/operation/vm_management/img_guide.rst

 To get complete information about an Image, use ``oneimage show``, or list Images continuously with ``oneimage top``.

+.. note:: Orphan images (i.e images not referenced by any template) can be shown with ``oneimage orphans`` command.

 Sharing Images
 -----------------